larson-group/clubb_release/Readme.txt

 Optionally:
 F. GrADS for viewing the GrADS output data.
 G. NetCDF >= v3.5.1;  We have not tested our code with anything older.
-   If you do not use netCDF, remove -DNETCDF from the compiler flags.
+   If you do not use netCDF, you must remove -DNETCDF from the preprocessor flags, found in the compile/config/<platform>.bash file.
 H. MATLAB or NCAR graphics for viewing the netCDF output data.

 To build: